7 Best Projection Screens for Conference Rooms

 The folding screen format uses a collapsible frame that you assemble on-site.
 These provide larger sizes than tripod screens and maintain better tension.
 Setup takes 5-10 minutes but results in a more professional appearance.
 I recommend these for outdoor presentations or temporary large conference installations.

 A portable projection screen loses image quality compared to fixed alternatives.
 Accept this tradeoff if you need mobility.
 But if a screen stays in one room more than 80% of the time, install a permanent solution instead.
+For presentations requiring mobility within office spaces, monitor stands designed for flexible setups can provide additional display options.

 Key Features for Professional Conference Use